-V38724-TBD KEEP THIS P ORTION FOR YOU R RECORD THIS PROD XY CA RD IS VA LID ON LY WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS POI RTION ONL IOR/ PHARMACEUTICALS, INC. For Withhold For All Except To withhold authority to vote for any inclivi- nominee(s), mark "For All Except" and write tual the Board of Directors recommends you vote FOR the owing: All All except number(s) of the nominee(s) on the line below. uie Election of Class III directors, nominated for a three-year term: 0 0 1 Nominees: 01) David Hollander, MD, MBA 02) Erin Parsons The Board of Directors recommends you vote FOR the follo owing proposals 5: For A Agalnst Abstain 2.
-To approve an amendment to the Company's Restated Cer stock at a ratio of not less than 1-for-2 and not greater th stock split to be determined by the Board of Directors. tificate an 1-fo of incorpor or-10, with ration to e the exact ffect a reverse stock split of the shares of the Con ratio of, effective time of and decision to imple npany's common ment the reverse 0 0 0 To approve an amendment to the Company's Restated Certificate of incorporation to increase the number of authorized shares of common stock to 150,000,000.
-0 0 4.
-To approve an amendment to the Company's Restated Certificate of Incorporation to adjust voting requirements for certain future amendments.
-0 0 0 5.
+V38724-TBD KEEP THIS PORTION FOR YOU UR RECORD THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+N THIS PO RTION ONLY KIOR/ PHARMACEUTICALS, INC. Withhold To withhold authority to vote for any individual Board of Directors recommends you vote FOR the owing: All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Class III directors, nominated for a three-year term: 0 0 0 .
+Nominees: 01) David Hollander, MD, MBA 02) Erin Parsons The The Board of Directors recommends you vote FOR the following proposals: Against Abstain 2.
+To approve an amendment to the Company's Restated Ce stock at a ratio of not less than 1-for-2 and not greater to stock split to be determined by the Board of Directors. tificate han 1-fi of incorpo pr-10, with ration to e the exact ffect a reverse stock split of the shares of the Company's common ratio of, effective time of and decision to implement the reverse 0 O 0 З. To approve an amendment to the Company's Restated Certificate of Incorporation to Increase the number of authorized shares of common stock to 150,000,000.
+O D 4.
+To approve an amendment to the Company's Restated Certificate of incorporation to adjust voting requirements for certain future amendments.
+D D 5.
 To approve the Company's 2024 Equity Incentive Plan.
-0 0 0 To approve, as contemplated by Nasdaq Listing Rule 5635, of the Issuance of up to 49,374,590 shares of the Company's common stock upon the exercise of Tranche A Warrants and Tranche B Warrants issued in a private placement completed in February 2024.
-0 0 7.
+D D 6.
+6. To approve, as contemplated by Nasdaq Listing Rule 5635, of the Issuance of up to 49,374,590 shares of the Company's common stock upon the exercise of Tranche A Warrants and Tranche B Warrants issued in a private placement completed in February 2024.
+D D 7.
 To approve, on a non-binding advisory basis, of the compensation of the Company's named executive officers as disclosed in the proxy statement.
-0 0 0 To ratify the appointment of Haskell & White LLP as the Company's Independent registered public accounting firm for the fiscal year ending December 31, 2024.
-0 0 0 To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of any of the foregoing proposals at the time of the Annual Meeting.
-0 0 NO TE: Such other business as may properly come before the me eeting or any adjo ournment t thereof.
-Plea ase sign exactly as your name(s) appear(s) hereon.
-When sign ners should each sign personally.
-All holders must sign.
-If a con ing as a attorney, ex xecutor, ac dministrator, or other fiduciary, please give full to se sign in full corporate or partnership name by a tle as such.
-Joint and a second agricultural agric polatio ii oi parciic , amp, pica se sign of the companies of participating from the system TO T File nature [DI EASE SIGN MATHIN BOW] Date Signature (Injet Owners) Date
+D D 8.
+To ratify the appointment of Haskell & White LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024.
+D D 9.
+To approve an adjournment of the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of any of the foregoing proposals at the time of the Annual Meeting.
+D D NO TE: Such other business as may properly come before the m eetina or any adic urnment t thereof.
+Plea se sign exactly as your name(s) appear(s) hereon.
+When sign vino as attornev. e xecutor. ac dministrator, or other fiduciary, please give full title as such.
+Joint se sign in full corporate or partnership name by authorized officer. t [°] Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date 12

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.